LostByteSoft/Debian-10/README.md

 Debian is easy to use and really stable.

 Debian junk remover.
 Sh script to remove junk or bloatware softwares.
+Remove about 1 gb of data.

 Just run *.sh file and remove bloatwares automatically.

-The file to use is " remove ALL deb 1X.X excep zzz.sh "
+The file to use is " remove ALL deb 1X.X excep zzz.sh ".

 	-I update this file if i detect issues.